Genivia/ugrep/README.md

 ### Windows

-Practical hints on using `ugrep.exe` and `ug.exe` for interactive use on the Windows command line:
+Practical hints on using `ugrep.exe` and `ug.exe` on the Windows command line:

 - when quoting patterns and arguments on the command line, do not use single `'` quotes but use `"` instead; most Windows command utilities consider the single `'` quotes part of the command-line argument!
-- file and directory globs specified with option `-g/GLOB` may behave more intuitively than a `GLOB` command line argument, especially when directory recursion is enabled;
+- file and directory globs are best specified with option `-g/GLOB` instead of the usual `GLOB` command line arguments to select files and directories to search, especially for recursive searches;
-- when specifying an empty pattern `""` to match all input, this may be ignored by some Windows command interpreters such as Powershell, in that case use option `--match` instead;
+- when specifying an empty pattern `""` to match all input, this may be ignored by some Windows command interpreters such as Powershell, in that case you must specify option `--match` instead;
 - to match newlines in patterns, you may want to use `\R` instead of `\n` to match any Unicode newlines, such as `\r\n` pairs and single `\r` and `\n`.